 Dr. Smith is an accomplished author, composer, arranger, and clinician, and also enjoys a teaching career that includes both university and public school experience.
 Dr. Smith is proud to be a Yamaha Performing Artist and is also affiliated with the Percussive Arts Society, Black Swamp Percussion, D’addario & Company, Innovative Percussion, The College Music Society, Pi Kappa Lambda, Phi Beta Kappa, Kappa Kappa Psi (honorary,) Phi Mu Alpha Sinfonia (honorary,) TRI-M MUSIC National Honor Society, and a four-time honoree of WHO’S WHO Among America’s Teachers.

 When not making music or teaching, Josh enjoys his 5:00am kickboxing classes, working as an amateur beekeeper, and spending quality time with his wife and two children.
 The Smith family is currently working towards their family goal of hiking the highest point (highest point above sea level) in all 50 states and Washington D.C.
-Since beginning this project in 2013, they have reached the summit in sixteen states.
+Since beginning this project in 2013, they have reached the summit in seventeen states.

 #1 Mississippi – Woodall Mountain